Is 360 DigiTech Inc. (QFIN) a Keeper?

-360 DigiTech Inc. (NASDAQ:QFIN) went down by -7.72% from its latest closing price compared to the recent 1-year high of $35.15.
-The company’s stock price has collected 8.63% of gains in the last five trading sessions.
+360 DigiTech Inc. (NASDAQ:QFIN) went up by 7.25% from its latest closing price compared to the recent 1-year high of $37.60.
+The company’s stock price has collected 15.94% of gains in the last five trading sessions.
 Press Release reported on 05/27/21 that 360 DigiTech Announces First Quarter 2021 Unaudited Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.